mattwydra/projects/minigames/math_games/README.md

 # Hub for all Math games

-This directory contains the configuration and resources for the **Typing Practice Mini-Game**, part of the larger minigames project.
-The game focuses on improving typing speed and accuracy through diverse challenges across several game modes.
+This directory contains the configuration and resources for the **Math Mini-Games**, part of the larger minigames project.
 Below is a detailed breakdown of what this directory holds and how to use it.

 ## Games